-- 1. have a valid FCCJ student number, - 2. complete, with a "C" or higher BSC 2085C, BSC 2086C, \mathematics and ENC 1101, - 3. have CPTS scores, and - 4. turn in completed program application by the deadline.
+1. Applicants must have a valid FCCJ student number

+2. they must complete, with a "C" or higher BSC 2085C, BSC 2086C, \mathematics and ENC 1101

+3. Applicants must have CPTS scores

+4. they must turn in completed program application by the deadline

-Students will be ranked on the quality points earned in the four courses listed above.
-Students who verify work experience in health information management will earn two points a year, up to a maximum of six points.
-In the event of a tie, the CPTS scores (English, reading and elementary algebra) will be used as a tie-breaker.
+Students will be ranked on the quality points earned in the four courses listed in number two above.
+Students who verify work experience in health information management will earn two points per year, up to a maximum of six points.
+In the event of a tie, the college placement test scores (English, reading and elementary algebra) will be used as a tie-breaker.